 - are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

-At East Sheen Primary School we use a variety of teaching and learning styles in English lessons to meet the individual needs of all children.
+At East Sheen Primary School, we use a variety of teaching and learning styles in English lessons to meet the individual needs of all children.
 Children work in mixed ability groups and are encouraged to talk ideas through, share and develop them, plan, write, assess and make improvements.
 A wide range of supporting materials are provided to enable children to work independently, and children use their ‘Thinking Maps’ and ‘Habits of Mind’ throughout the school to develop their ability to plan, analyse and evaluate their own and others’ writing.

 We have always used drama and opportunities for public speaking to enhance children's abilities to express themselves and this continues to be a priority at our school.
 All children take part in termly class assemblies and there are regular performances and presentations by children to their peers in class, to parents and to governors.

 Children are encouraged to develop their understanding of reading from early phonics skills to higher order reasoning, where they can make inferences and understand the impact of author intent.
-Attractive reading areas, shared reviews and provision of book lists are among some of the strategies used to promote enjoyment and a love of reading.
+Attractive reading areas, shared reviews and provision of book lists are amongst some of the strategies used to promote enjoyment and a love of reading.
 Please see our separate 'Early Reading & Phonics' and ‘Reading Beyond Phonics’ tabs for more information about phonics and reading at East Sheen Primary School.

 There are children of differing ability in all classes at East Sheen Primary School.
 We recognise this fact and provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We use additional teachers, HLTAs and classroom assistants to support some children and to enable work to be matched to the needs of individuals.